 when they heard i wore mechanix gloves and it never bit me, the physician and nurse both said i didn't need one

 Reminder that bats CARRY rabies, and are immune to the virus itself.
 So if a bat is acting weird, it's probably not because of rabies, although it may still be carrying the virus.
-Fuckin thing probably has coronavirus (seriously).
+Frickin thing probably has coronavirus (seriously).

 You realize bats aren't actually vampires, right?
 If it's disturbed it will just fly away.